wavefrontHQ/docs/pages/doc/authorization_faq.md

 * Can purchase more PPS.
 * Can create [ingestion policies](ingestion_policies.html) and [examine the overall Wavefront usage](examine_usage.html).

-To add other Super Admin users:
+To invite other Super Admin users:

 1. Click the gear icon <i class="fa fa-cog"/> on the toolbar, and select **Super Admin**.
 2. Enter the user name of a user you want to add as a Super Admin.